shellchocolat/mjollnir-c2.github.io/chocolate-interaction.md

 ![](images/chocolate-interaction/help.png)

 The **Help** popup tells me that I have to specify the **ip** to be scanned, and the **ports** to be scanned as well.
 Everything space separated.
 Let's try that.
-As I am on my lab machine, I will try to scan it for the port that I am sure are opened:
+As I am on my lab machine, I will try to scan it for the ports that I am sure are opened:
 * 3030: Mjollnir api
 * 8080: Mjollnir frontend
 * 5555: Listener